 - Businesses would save and average of $11,000 per half-time telecommuter per year

 - The telecommuters would save between $2,000 and $7,000 a year

 - The greenhouse gas reduction would be the equivalent of taking the entire New York State workforce permanently off the road.

 - The Congressional Budget Office’s estimate of the entire five-year cost of implementing telework throughout government ($30 million) is less than a third of the cost of lost productivity from a single day shut down of federal offices in Washington D.C. due to snow ($100 million).

 For details about how these telework savings were calculated, and for similar information regarding telework in the Federal Government, U.K. and Canada, download our free white papers.

-Reporters Only: We are constantly updating our database of over 4,000 documents on telework, office hoteling, activity-based work, co-working, work at home, and other emerging workplace strategies, and workplace flexibility.
+We are constantly updating our database of over 5,000 documents on telework, office hoteling, activity-based work, co-working, remote work, work-from-home, and other emerging workplace strategies.
 Please call or email for the latest data or for additional information about:

 - State and local telecommuting numbers